miriammenzel/PLImig/README.md

 # Functionality of this toolbox

-PLImg is designed as a standalone tool but can also be used in other projects for preparation or processing steps.
+PLImig is designed as a standalone tool but can also be used in other projects for preparation or processing steps.
 The three command line tool allow basic processing functionalities and can be used freely to process standard 3D-PLI measurements.
 Please keep in mind that only **NTransmittance** files can be processed as non-normalized transmittance files could result in erroneous parameters and therefore also wrong inclination angles.

-Applying a median filter before calling the tool is optional as **PLImg** does include a basic median filter functionality using CUDA.
+Applying a median filter before calling the tool is optional as **PLImig** does include a basic median filter functionality using CUDA.
 The filter kernel size can only be changed by setting `MEDIAN_KERNEL_SIZE` during compilation.
 The default parameter is `10`.

 ## Generation of masks